 Hazard; Control Measures - how to manage the risks safely 1 Burns from igniting the fire The group will be briefed on Forest Schools Fire Safety Policy.
 Any group lighting fire will do so at arm's length using fire lighter kits. (magnesium block and striker only) Matches and firelighters only to be used by the Forest Leader when required.
+Fire managed to a safe size and supervised at all times.
+Safe kneeling position to be used by all within the fire circle.
+Basic fire safety rules to be followed and reinforced each session, e.g., tucking in dangling cords, scarves, hair tied back, never lean across the fire.
+Water bucket by fire pit.
+First Aid Kit and burns gel available.
 2 Burns from cooking, kettles, pans, burning wood, hot water or fire pit rocks.
 The Group will be briefed on the Forest Schools fire safety policy and procedures in the fire area The leader will remove all items from the fire area.
 All children will be seated when passed any hot item.
 All group to move round in the fire zone in a safe and controlled manner.
 Fire First Aid kit to be readily available and water bucket Children cooking on fire to be re-briefed immediately prior to activity, on their required actions.
-3 Burns from hot food All participants will be told about the dangers of eating food directly from the fire.
+3 Burns from hot food/ drinks All participants will be told about the dangers of eating food directly from the fire.
 Children will shown suitable time scales for eating food once removed from the fire.
+Drinks such as hot chocolate, hot mulled blackcurrant to be served at a suitable temperature.
 4 Setting surrounding ground and vegetation areas alight.
 Fire pit will be strategically placed with minimum risk of setting surrounding foliage alight.
 Burning sticks not to be removed from the fire.
 Ensure that all feeding of the fire is carried out using suitable sized sticks that do not cross the barrier.
+Water bucket to be next to the fire at all times.
 Copiously large amounts of water are available to extinguish prior to leaving the site 5 Slipping, tripping, and falling on to the fire once alight.
 Ensure there is a safe working distance from fire to prevent slipping.
 Seating around the fire will be at a distance of min.
 2 meters and will be raised off the ground to aid easy exit and reduce risk of falling.
 Group needs to understand safety zone procedure.
 Ensure that the group has a full understanding on how to position themselves correctly when using the fire, so if a slip or fall occurs neither they nor any other group member will make contact with the fire.
 All shown route into area around fire and the way to approach the fire.
 Children to kneel with 1 knee up, 1 down to maintain balance position.
 Children shown how to push off backwards from that position, to stand before they leave the fire area.